A Functional Medicine Approach To Treating Crohn’s Disease

 Lifestyle Changes

-Diet is an essential piece, but a few additional lifestyle changes are linked to a reduction of flare-ups and improved gut health overall.
+Diet is an essential piece, but a few additional lifestyle changes are also linked to a reduction of flare-ups and improved gut health overall.
 Let’s start with one that doesn’t just cause gut dysfunction but harms your immune system and hormonal health: stress.

 If you’re a smoker with Crohn’s, take steps to quit today.
 Smoking worsens inflammation and can trigger not only flare-ups but progression of the disease.
 (10)